Skip to main content

 Frequently Asked Questions

-Splitgate 2 is a shooter game.
+Splitgate 2 is a shooter game with science fiction theme.

 Splitgate 2 is available on Xbox Series X|S, PC, PlayStation 5, PlayStation 4 and others.